 Here’s an illustration of how FCL prices have changed over the past year:

 The above is an illustration of 40’ FCL prices from East Asia to the US West Coast.
-Notice that these FCL prices increased from around $1200 to close to $7,000.
+Notice that FCL prices have increased dramatically since the outbreak of the pandemic.
 While regular fluctuations occur during the year, these price increases are not standard and therefore you should be prepared for higher prices than normal for FCL shipping.

 It’s worth noting that LCL prices are not typically subject to the same price fluctuations as FCL, instead remaining largely stable throughout the year.
 This is mostly due to the fact that pricing structures for LCL and FCL are very different: in an FCL shipment, the majority of the cost comes from the actual sea journey, whereas for LCL, the most significant costs cover loading and unloading.
 That means that for LCL, actual freight price changes are not as impactful.